ianstormtaylor/slate/docs/reference/components/editor.md

 ### `role`

 ARIA property to define the role of the editor, it defaults to `textbox` when editable.

+### `props`

+Custom properties to pass to all node components.
+An update of these props re-renders all the nodes.

 ## Placeholder Properties